Matt-Nicholas/pizza/README.md

 * visit https://matt-nicholas.github.io/pizza

 ## BDD
--Can create a pizza
+-Can create a pizza object
--Can add toppings to pizza
+-Can add toppings to pizza object
 -Can count pizzas
 -Can count toppings on each pizza created
 -Can calculate total depending on how many pizza and how many toppings per pizza